 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

-Here is a snapshot of how to spend 3 days in Belgium
+Here is a snapshot of how to spend 3 days in Belgium (we have included a downloadable map below)

 - Optional Day 4: Spend one day in Antwerp